waynepallen/core/doc/development-guides/dev-systems/README.md

 ##Installation and Configuration Information

-> An attempt has been made to pre-stage downloads so several steps can be done in parallel
+> An attempt has been made to pre-stage downloads so several steps can be done in parallel.
+The docker image pull also has a large download it's OK to read ahead and start that too.

 ###Base OS Installed
   1. VirtualBox, THREE network interfaces